rmiesen/pdx-devopsdays-2017/Day2/01-antifragility_and_devops_getting_closer_to_hydra_and_high_heals.md

        * Chaos gorilla.

 ## Asymmetry is key: Optionality
- * An option is a contract which gives the buyer the right, but not the obligation, to buy or sell an underlying asset or innstrument at a specified strike point. **FINISH**
+ * An option is a contract which gives the buyer the right, but not the obligation, to buy or sell an underlying asset or innstrument at a specified strike point on a specified date, depending on the form of the option.
+ * Financial options are expensive.
+ * Non-financial optiosn are usually free or cheap, but we don't recognize them.

 ## Tinkering in IT
  * Covered in book "The Phoenix Project".